-Transportation modes consist of vehicles, pedestrian, bicycle, rollers (scooters, wheelchairs, e-bikes, etc.), and transit.
+Transportation modes consist of: vehicles, pedestrian, bicycle, and transit.
 Each mode has its own level of service standard, as described in Chapter 2 of the TMP.
-The LOS for each mode will be monitored and updated for each mode regularly, including expected Future LOS based on the adopted project list.
+The LOS for each mode should be monitored and updated for each mode regularly, including expected Future LOS based on the adopted project list.